v2ray/domain-list-community/README.md

 ## Announcement

 Due to a lack of members capable of code review, this repository has been moved to [v2fly/domain-list-community](https://github.com/v2fly/domain-list-community).
-This also means that the new repo can give permission to more member.
+This also means that more contributors can have manager access to the new repository after a few successful PRs, which will make the project healthier and more active for good.

 From now on, this repo will only be used to release `dlc.dat`.
-Other matters (issue and pull request) will be handled at the new repository.
+Other matters (issues and pull requests) will be handled at the new repository.

 ## Purpose of this project